TryCatchGame/JOLT/CONTRIBUTING.md

 # Contributing

 JOLT is an Open-sourced game.
-We appreciate any contributions made by anyone.<br>H However, please follow the contributing guidelines when possible:
+We appreciate any contributions made by anyone.<br>However, please follow the contributing guidelines when possible:

 ## Coding Style